karkir0003/nextjs-dimension-template/README.md

    e.
 Populate the `VERCEL_ORG_ID` secret in GitHub using the `orgId` field from `.vercel/project.json`
 4. Check the deploy for your project to see if the template is visible
 5. **OPTIONAL:** If you want to set a custom domain, follow these [docs](https://vercel.com/docs/projects/domains/add-a-domain)

+## Contributing
+We are very glad to hear that you'd like to help contribute to keeping this repo well-maintained, up to date and best of all, exercise your software engineering skills.
+Please make sure to setup the repo using the above instructions.
+You can also see the open items to tackle [here](https://github.com/karkir0003/nextjs-dimension-template/issues) or fix up anything that could be better.
+Please make pull requests so that we can track the changes to the repo.
+Happy developing!